A child who reads will be an adult who thinks. – Unknown

 Once your library is established, don’t just rest on your laurels.
 Make sure your space is kept interesting and exposes the children to something refreshing every now and then.
 Doing this needn’t be a complete overhaul of your current set up though.
 If you’ve a small space and a lot of posters and images you wish to use, maybe change them every so often so they can all be seen and enjoyed.

-Perhaps do a countdown of favorite books to be updated as a class each month or half-term.
-Encouraging your class to openly discuss their favorite books and add their input will promote their love of reading further.
+Perhaps do a countdown of favourite books to be updated as a class each month or half-term.
+Encouraging your class to openly discuss their favourite books and add their input will promote their love of reading further.
 The below example lists their books as part of their space library theme.

 Best Classroom Library Ideas

 Below are just a few examples of classroom library ideas that have been executed beautifully.

 To begin with, this space themed library (which we know has already been mentioned) is a fantastic use of a fairly small space.
 The books are categorised, the wall is inviting, and there are even props which tie into the theme.
 The only negative about this space is that there’s no seating.

 Another brilliant example of using a theme within the classroom library is from @teachingwith_missmc on Instagram.
 This time a jungle theme has been used to create a secret space full of squishy cushions to sit on.
 For a small area this is a simple but fantastic use of the space.

 Our final example is a brilliant use of space and colour, with a great balance of organised books with somewhere to sit and read them.
 This classroom is fortunate enough to have the room to do all of this but you can definitely make work on a smaller scale.

 However you choose to set up your class library, make sure you have fun and remember these words from the fantastic Dr Seuss:

 You can find magic wherever you look.
 Sit back and relax, all you need is a book.